Medically reviewed by Drugs.com. Last updated on Feb 27, 2022.

 Precautions while using Caldolor

 It is very important that your doctor check your progress while you or your child receives this medicine.
 This will allow your doctor to see if the medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 This medicine may increase your risk of having a heart attack or stroke.
-This is more likely to occur in people who already have heart disease.
-People who use this medicine for a long time might also have a higher risk.
+This is more likely to occur in people who already have heart disease or in people who use this medicine for a longer time.
 Tell your doctor if you or your child has chest pain that may spread to your arms, jaw, back, or neck, trouble breathing, nausea, slurred speech, unusual sweating, or faintness.

 This medicine may increase risk of bleeding problems. including bleeding in your stomach or intestines.
 This problem can happen without warning signs.
-This is more likely to occur if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).
+This is more likely to occur if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroids or a blood thinner).

 Liver problems may occur while you are using this medicine.
 Check with your doctor right away if you or your child has stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.